Bomma-Pranay/Bomma-Pranay/README.md

 I am a person who loves coding, reading books, and solving challenges.
 I am passionate about Machine Learning and I want to apply Machine Learning to tackle real-world problems.
 I love to teach and I am a constant learner.
 I am excited about Electric cars, Solar energy, and Automation.

 <!--- 🔭 I’m currently working on NLP-->
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate on Machine Learning Projects
 - 📫 How to reach me: Email : gullupranay@gmail.com
 - ⚡ More about me : I'm a YouTuber, Abacus State Champion, Artist, Bibliophile